cloudsophiee/AWS-Solutions-Architect-Projects/Hybrid-VPN-Simulation/README.md

 - ### Step 4 — Install OpenVPN
 - on  your terminal use this command to install open vpn
-- sudo zypper refresh
+- sudo zypper refresh.
-- sudo zypper update
+- sudo zypper update.
 - sudo zypper install openvpn easy-rsa
 - ### Step 5.
 Generate CA and Certificates
 Pick ONE server to be your Certificate Authority (CA) (typically your AWS side).